Norwegian Coronary Stent Trial - NORSTENT

 Presented by Dr. Kaare Harald Bønaa at the European Society of Cardiology Congress, Rome, Italy, August 30, 2016.

-Clinical Topics: Acute Coronary Syndromes, Cardiac Surgery, Invasive Cardiovascular Angiography and Intervention, Aortic Surgery, Cardiac Surgery and SIHD, Interventions and ACS, Interventions and Coronary Artery Disease
+Clinical Topics: Acute Coronary Syndromes, Cardiac Surgery, Invasive Cardiovascular Angiography and Intervention, Atherosclerotic Disease (CAD/PAD), Aortic Surgery, Cardiac Surgery and SIHD, Interventions and ACS, Interventions and Coronary Artery Disease

 Keywords: ESC Congress, Acute Coronary Syndrome, Angina Pectoris, Coronary Artery Disease, Drug-Eluting Stents, Myocardial Infarction, Myocardial Revascularization, Percutaneous Coronary Intervention, Stents, Thrombosis